Author

 Quiet Honda inverters, Westinghouse value, Champion and DuroMax dual-fuel for storm duty, and the interlock every portable pick actually needs.

-Quick answer: For quiet backup that is safe for electronics, a Honda EU2200i (1,800 running watts, around $1,200 est.) or a Westinghouse iGen4500DF inverter is the pick.
+Quick answer: For quiet backup that is safe for electronics, a Honda EU2200i (1,800 running watts, around $1,200 est.) or a Westinghouse iGen5000c inverter ($1,199 list, built-in CO sensor) is the pick, and the smaller iGen4000c ($799) covers a fridge-and-phones outage on a tighter budget.
 For storm duty, a well pump, or half the house at once, a Champion or DuroMax dual-fuel open-frame gives you 7,500 to 10,500 running watts for roughly $800 to $1,100 est. Whatever you buy, a portable that powers your panel needs a $400 to $850 interlock installed, and a model with a carbon monoxide shutoff sensor is the safety tiebreaker.

 Portable GeneratorsBuying GuideBackup PowerInverterDual FuelComparison